• Monument

 Nexus: San Francisco Bay Area Black Art Week - October 1–6, 2024

-Nexus is here!
-Brainchild of the one and only Monetta White, MoAD’s CEO, San Francisco Bay Area Black Art Week kicks off with events that feature the brilliance of Black artists and cultural workers.
-Thank you Jori Finkel at The New York Times for your coverage of Nexus.
+NEXUS is here!
+Brainchild of Monetta White, MoAD’s CEO, San Francisco Bay Area Black Art Week kicks off with events that feature the brilliance of Black artists and cultural workers.
+Thank you Jori Finkel at The New York Times for spreading the word.
 Read the article here.
 And a big thank you to Monetta White and George McCalman for convening us for the kickoff of the Bay Area’s inaugural Black Art Week.
-Thank you to Brandon Ruffin for the beautiful images of our gathering.
+Thanks also to Brandon Ruffin for the beautiful images of our gathering.

 Portrait of a Phenomenal Woman Unveiling - September 19, 2024